madahetooo/madahetooo/README.md

 ## I am a Google Developer Expert in Firebase  🔥 and a Mobile Designer and Architect || at STC.
 I am also a Senior Android Developer,Program Mentor @Google For Startups, GDG 6 October Leader, Instructor, and Author on many platforms, such as Al-mentor, Yanfaa, Variiance, and more.

 I had many significant professional experiences as a Public Trainer.
-In only four years, I transformed hundreds of developers' lives by teaching them how to work with Android,،Kotlin, Java, Flutter,Google Assistant, GCP, UI UX, Web Development, and Gsuite, performing more than 400 sessions across Egypt and outside Egypt.
+In only seven years, I transformed hundreds of developers' lives by teaching them how to work with Android,،Kotlin, Java, Flutter,Google Assistant, GCP, UI UX, Web Development, and Gsuite, performing more than 400 sessions across Egypt and outside Egypt.

 - 🔭 I’m currently working as a **Senior Flutter Developer** at [Cyshield](https://cyshield.com/).